jfgreen/jfgreen.uk/content/why-data-engineering.md

 while working on data projects.
 However, this explanation doesn't really touch on  _why_ we do this work.
 Why do we build pipelines, optimise queries and scale out clusters?
 To what end are we working towards?
-Here is my attempt as defining data engineering in terms what it enables.
+Here is my attempt as defining data engineering in terms of what it enables.

 > The practice of building software that can reliably distill data into a
 > meaningful form, such that a human or machine can easily make a decision